MetaMask/metamask-docs/wallet/reference/provider-api.md

  provider.removeAllListeners()
 ```

 In the provided code example, `removeAllListeners` is called to remove all event listeners attached to the `provider` object.
-This cleanup function removes any remaining event listeners after they become unnecessary.
+This cleanup function deletes any event listeners that are no longer needed.

 ## Errors